zenOSmosis/speaker.app/README.md

 - Bash (Unix shell) _If running the included Bash build scripts_
 - Docker
 - Docker Compose
+- 1024 MB RAM if not running the Coturn server on the same server; 2048 MB otherwise (less than 2048 MAY work but build times may be prolonged)

 **Development environments require**

 - Node.js 12+

 ### Building and Running